OtagoPolytechnic/third-year-studio-2024-fresh-air/backend/documentation/Webhook.md

 Make sure packages are installed `npm install`
 run `npm test` | `npm run test` to run the jest test suite

 Jest testing uses the Babel module plugin to allow ES6 imports via the .babelrc file
+inside the root of the backend dir

 ```js
 {